nextleap-project/countermitm/source/online-cc.rst

-Inband Claim Chain proofes backed by an online STM and SI
+Inband Claim Chain proofs backed by an online STM and SI
 =========================================================

 Inclusion in Messages